 - Butterfly Technique: To understand this common speech therapy technique, prolong the letter “i” when you say the word “win” or “bin.”
 Notice how the sides of your tongue raise up (like a butterfly’s wing), and are in light contact with the teeth?
 The butterfly position is what we’re aiming for to produce the correct “s” and “z” sounds.
 Using this visualization can help some children prevent the tip of their tongue from extending past the front teeth.

 - See a Speech-Language Pathologist (SLP): Speech therapists are communication experts, and are the most qualified professionals to help evaluate whether your child has a lisp.
 Due to the visual nature of a lisp, speech therapists can help identify the cause of the error your child is making, and will work with you and your child to develop an appropriate treatment plan.
 They will help your child recognize and adopt proper tongue placement, practice pronouncing certain words and phrases that are challenging for your child, and help them engage in productive conversations.

 About Leanne Sherred, M.S.
 CCC-SLP:

-Leanne calls Austin, Texas home but studied Speech and Hearing Sciences at the George Washington University in Washington, D.C. and gained her Master’s in Speech-language pathology from Northwestern University in Evanston, Illinois.
+Leanne calls Austin, Texas home but studied Speech and Hearing Sciences at George Washington University in Washington, D.C. and gained her Master’s in Speech-language pathology from Northwestern University in Evanston, Illinois.
 She has worked in pediatric outpatient clinics, schools, early intervention, and home health.
 Leanne is the founder of Expressable, an online speech therapy company that envisions a modern and affordable way for anyone who needs speech therapy to access these vital services.
 You can check out her blog here.